bukot/tintintoril/README.md

                     changed mapupdate to mupdate to normalize commands contained in this file

+                    added mstatic <on|off> alias to prevent some mapping mishaps have not worked on mapmistake.tt to take static mode into account yet.  use static mode with caution!

+                    added nn param to mfind to search both notes and name

                in mapport.tt
                     changed portto to use portnoact instead of duplicating the